langdoc/KSCTC/README.md

 Session
 - Points to the file name
 	- The language is indicated (as ISO) in the first three letters of the file name.
- 	- The second section of the file name indicates the data of origin, at least the year.
+ 	- The second section of the file name indicates the (known or estimated) date of origin, at least the year.
  	- The third section (after underscore) includes a pointer to the [Bibliography](bibliography.bib), where the original text sources are listed.
-  	- The fourth section (if applicable, after hyphen) is for sub sets.
+  	- The fourth section (if applicable, after hyphen) indicates sub-sets.

 Description
 - See more metadata in the respective CMDI files (work in progress).